The Serpent's Fall

 “You said that you do not have any family outside of town.
 Does that mean all of them are staying here?”

 “Well, I could just tell you ‘no’, but I’m not ashamed of my past.”
 Amanda turned her gaze toward Jack’s general direction somewhere in the darkness.
 “I grew up an orphan.
 The orphanage became my family.”
 Amanda stared back into the void.
-“Sure, I got adopted a few times, but…,” she paused, searching for the right words. “…it just didn’t work out, and I repeatedly found myself running back to the orphanage…”
+“Sure, I got adopted a few times, but…” She paused, searching for the right words. “…it just didn’t work out, and I repeatedly found myself running back to the orphanage…”

 “I’m sorry to hear that,” Jack said.
 His eyes fell to the floor when he realized that life’s gut punches weren’t reserved for him alone.
 Life is cold and unsympathetic, wrecking as many lives as it pleases.